wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Instead of directly interacting with Route 53, the switchover can be specified in OpsWorks and Elastic Beanstalk consoles or via Cloud Formation templates
 <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/DevopsDoctrine.html">This</a>

+A/B testing differs from "Blue-Green Deployments" in that several versions of a complete set of services are employed during A/B testing.
+But only one set of services are being used at a time when switching between Blue and Green Deployments.

 ### Time to Additional Capacity